Stephen E. Atkins

-Stephen E. Atkins (January 29, 1941 – March 26, 2010) was an American academic librarian and author.
+Stephen Eugene Atkins (January 29, 1941 – March 26, 2010) was an American academic librarian and historian.
 After his graduation from the University of Illinois Urbana-Champaign, he was a political science subject specialist and was later the head of collection development at Sterling C. Evans Library at Texas A&M University until 1997, successively their associate university librarian for collection management and associate dean for collection management.
 Atkins wrote 10 books, mostly reference works on topics related to extremism and terrorism.

 Early life and education

-Stephen E. Atkins was born in Columbia, Missouri, on January 29, 1941.
-His mother was an office worker, while his father was a superintendent.
+Stephen Eugene Atkins was born in Columbia, Missouri, on January 29, 1941.
+His mother, Arletta Bragg, was an office worker, while his father Frank Atkins was a superintendent.
 In Atkins's youth he attended 13 different schools in 12 years in the states of Texas and South Carolina due to his family regularly traveling.
 He graduated from a high school in Mexico, Missouri.

-He attended the University of Missouri-Columbia, where he received a Bachelor of Arts degree with honors in European history in 1963.
+He attended the University of Missouri, where he received a Bachelor of Arts degree with honors in European history in 1963.
 He received his Master of Arts degree with honors in French history from the same school the next year.
 He began working to receive a PhD in French history from the University of Iowa, though this was interrupted by his service in the Vietnam War as a soldier in the United States Army for two years.
 He resumed his studies after his two years of service and received his PhD in 1976.
 At the University of Illinois Urbana-Champaign, he received an MS in library and information science in 1983.